Ever taken a hot Epsom salt bath?

 - Bruises and sprains

-You should technically talk to your doctor before making changes to your healthcare regimen.
+You should technically talk to your podiatrist near me before making changes to your healthcare regimen.
 In reality Epsom salts baths cause no side effects and interfere with no medications you may be taking.
-If you’re being treated for a specific skin condition you should certainly consult your doctor but in general Epsom salts are completely safe.
+If you’re being treated for a specific skin condition you should certainly consult your podiatrist near me but in general Epsom salts are completely safe.